inkinvissible/fullstackopen_backend_inkinvissible/readme.md

 The backend, along with the frontend, has been deployed on Render. https://fullstackopen-backend-inkinvissible.onrender.com/

+_Sometimes render can take a long time to load_
 ## Verification

 The functionality of the deployed services has been verified using the REST Client extension in Visual Studio Code.
 All endpoints and interactions were tested and confirmed to be working as expected.